Sweet, fluffy, and flavorful pumpkin scones topped with maple glaze.

 Pumpkin Scones with Maple Glaze

-Store scones in an airtight container at room temperature for up to three days.
+Room temperature: Store in an airtight container up to 3 days.
+The glaze stays glossy and set.

 More Scone Recipes